Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver Hot Chocolate Festival

 Vancouver Hot Chocolate FestivalThe Vancouver Hot Chocolate Festival is a local excuse for people to treat themselves to mugs of gourmet hot cocoa from some of the city’s best cafes.

-The Vancouver Hot Chocolate Festival usually runs from mid-January until February 14th.
+In 2026, the Vancouver Hot Chocolate Festival runs from January 17th to February 14th.

-NOTE: The same organization behind this festival in late winter has a new festival starting in the summer of 2025.
-Koolfest is like the Vancouver Hot Chocolate Festival, except that it features dozens of ice cold exotic drinks instead of hot ones.
-In its inaugural year, Koolfest runs from July 19th until August 10th.
+NOTE: The same organization behind this late-winter festival has a new festival that debuted in the summer of 2025.
+Koolfest is like the Vancouver Hot Chocolate Festival, except that it features dozens of ice-cold exotic drinks instead of hot ones.
+In its inaugural year, Koolfest ran from July 19th until August 10th.

-2025 marked the 15th anniversary of Vancouver’s Hot Chocolate Festival.
-The event ran from January 18th to February 14th, so up until Valentine’s Day.
-The festival featured 180 flavours from 124 different locations.
+2026 marks the 16th anniversary of Vancouver’s Hot Chocolate Festival.
+The event runs from January 17th to February 14th, or Valentine’s Day.
+The festival features 234 flavours from 168 different locations in 2026.

-A few dozen cafes, bakeries and chocolatiers throughout the region usually participate in the event.
+In 2026, 100 vendors, including bakeries and chocolatiers across Metro Vancouver, are participating in the event.
 They offer extra special gourmet cups of hot chocolate on their menus.
-Even a few gelato and specialty ice cream shops join in too.
+Even a few gelato and specialty ice cream shops join in, too.

 Each place offers a special selection of hot chocolate creations during the festival.
 Ingredients include everything from white chocolate to dark chocolate, Belgian chocolate, exotic whipped creams, cookie crumbs and even ice cream.